Janet Jackson Boasts Her Natural Beauty With Makeup-Free Selfie In Australia

 Ahead of her upcoming tour, Janet Jackson has landed in Australia.

-The “That’s The Way Love Goes” hitmaker has been keeping her fans up to date with her journey surrounding her Australian trip as yesterday she posted a video of herself at the airport about to jet off the country, which The Inquisitr reported.
+The “That’s The Way Love Goes” hitmaker has been keeping her fans up to date on her journey.
+Yesterday, she posted a video of herself at the airport about to jet out of the country, as The Inquisitr reported.

 The music icon posted a selfie to her Instagram account this morning, letting fans know she has landed, geotagging her upload with Perth, Australia.

-Jackson appears to be in the same attire she was wearing on her flight.
-She is sporting her curly locks down and is wearing a black cap that has the word “equality” written in white capital letters, followed by a period.
-She is rocking a black sweater and appears to be in the back of a car that is driving on the streets of Down Under.
-She is flashing her pearly whites and has captioned her photo with a smiley face emoji.
-She is showing off her natural beauty, wearing no makeup.
-Janet, 53, is glowing in the photo and is clearly living her best life on the road.
+Jackson appears to be in the same attire she wore on her flight.
+She sports her curly locks down and wears a black cap with “equality” written in white capital letters, followed by a period.
+She rocks a black sweater and seems to be in the back of a car.

+Jackson flashes her pearly whites for the camera.
+She is showing off her natural beauty by wearing no makeup.
+Jackson glows in the photo and looks like she is living her best life on the road.
 The “What Have You Done For Me Lately” chart-topper has had a music career spanning four decades and clearly enjoys the touring life.

+In the caption of her post, she added a smiley face emoji.

-Jackson has most likely landed in Perth because her first show on her upcoming tour is in that city later this week.
+Jackson has most likely landed in Perth for her first tour stop in the city later this week.
 The “Someone To Call My Lover” songstress will perform at the HBF Park on November 8 alongside The Black Eyed Peas, 50 Cent, Jason Derulo, Brandy, Sisqo, Keri Hilson, and J-Kwon for an event titled “RnB Fridays Live 2019.”

-The tour will continue across the country visiting other cities including, Melbourne, Adelaide, Brisbane, and Sydney.
-Janet is scheduled to headline each night.
+The tour will continue across the country, visiting other cities including, Melbourne, Adelaide, Brisbane, and Sydney.
+Jackson is scheduled to headline each night.

-Her set is in celebration of her legendary studio album, Janet Jackson’s Rhythm Nation 1814, which was released 30 years ago earlier this year.
+Her set is in celebration of her legendary studio album, Janet Jackson’s Rhythm Nation 1814, which was released 30 years ago.

 In the span of 30 minutes, her post quickly racked up more than 10,000 likes, proving to be an instant hit with her followers.